 BIOGRAPHY - page 1

-Nekra Sinclair was born in 1946 in Alamos, New Mexico, the daughter of African-Americans Buck and Gemma Sinclair.
+Nekra Sinclair was born in Alamos, New Mexico, the daughter of African-Americans Buck and Gemma Sinclair.
 Her mother worked as a cleaning lady at the Los Alamos National Laboratory, one of the earliest US atomic research facilities.
-In 1944, Gemma and a Caucasian scientist, Frederic Beechman, absorbed massive doses of radiation when an explosion breached the facility’s nuclear pile due to some fault in the electrical wiring.
+Two years earlier, Gemma and a Caucasian scientist, Frederic Beechman, absorbed massive doses of radiation when an explosion breached the facility’s nuclear pile due to some fault in the electrical wiring.
 One year later, Frederic’s wife gave birth to what was conspicuously a mutant baby boy, with black skin and tufts of hair, who gradually acquired an ape-like appearance.
 A year after that, Gemma gave birth to a mutant baby girl with an equally startling appearance, sporting chalk-white skin and vampire-like fangs.
 As expected, the two children, the boy, Jerome, and the girl, Nekra, had an extremely difficult childhood due to their unusual physical appearance, being routinely bullied by their schoolmates.
 As an albino, Nekra was further ostracized, being seen as neither black nor white.

 When Nekra was about fourteen, she ran away from home, her everyday life being a nightmare at this point.
 While wandering in the desert, she happened upon Jerome, who had been abandoned there by his parents without any food or water, seemingly to die.
 Nekra offered him water and immediately the two bonded and became inseparable partners, regarding each other as siblings.
 It is also likely that Nekra was instantly attached to Jerome, due to his powers of pheromone manipulation.
 The duo decided to live a nomadic life, forever on the move and shunning all other individuals.